chnanc001/ESP32-PeppersGhost/README.md

 <img src="https://github.com/chnanc001/ESP32-PeppersGhost/blob/main/peppersGhost/Images/CAD.PNG" width="300">

 The diagonal piece was cut out of clear thin acrylic - it is important that the acrylic used is thin otherwise you will see multiple reflections with a thicker piece of acrylic so the illusion does not look as good.
-The image below shows an early prototype with the main body laser cut out of cardboard:
+The image below shows an early prototype with the main body laser cut out of cardboard.

 <img src="https://github.com/chnanc001/ESP32-PeppersGhost/blob/main/peppersGhost/Images/Prototype.jpg" width="300">